 Many of the Bay Area’s very best museums are free at least one day each month.
-These recurring free museum days are often crowded, but if you arrive early enough, you’ll stand a great chance of enjoying world-class museums for $0 plus parking and snacks (and maybe a special exhibition fee here and there).
+These recurring free museum days are often crowded, but if you arrive early enough, you’ll stand a great chance of enjoying world-class museums for just the cost of parking and snacks (and maybe a special exhibition fee here and there).

-Note that holidays can change regularly scheduled free days and open hours, so please check with the museums first before attending.
+Note that holidays can change open hours and regularly scheduled free days, so please check with the museums first before attending.

 Asian Art Museum (San Francisco)

-One of the largest museums in the Western world devoted exclusively to Asian art with more than 17,000 artworks spanning 6,000 years of history.
-Special collection surcharges may apply.
-Looking to see a special exhibit on your visit?
-Access to special exhibits are discounted at $10 per person on these days.
+One of the largest museums in the Western world, the Asian Art Museum is devoted exclusively to Asian art with more than 17,000 artworks spanning 6,000 years of history.
+If you are looking to see a special exhibit on your visit, access to special exhibits are discounted at $15 per person on these days.

-What’s great for kids: First Sundays can include storytimes for kids as young as three and museum kid tours.
-More about the family-friendly Asian Art Museum.
+What’s great for kids: First Sundays historically have include Family Storytelling for kids as young as three as well as museum kid tours.

 Location: 200 Larkin Street, San Francisco